 Harvest parsnips in autumn and winter.
-Where the ground freezes hard in winter, harvest parsnips before the freeze.
+Where the ground freezes hard in winter, harvest parsnips before they freeze.
 Where the ground does not freeze, parsnips can be harvested from the garden as needed.
 Parsnips overwintered should all be lifted before new growth begins in spring.

-When to Harvest Parsnips
+When to harvest parsnips

 - Parsnips are ready for lifting 100 to 120 days from seeding.